 Short-term rental ('STR') consulting has a default sales motion, and it is the monolith: one big package, one big invoice, everything bundled in whether you need it or not.
 That structure serves the seller.
 A confused owner buys the bundle because they cannot tell which piece they actually need, and they overpay for the rest.
 I price the opposite way: a ladder of flat modules, each one answering a single decision, each one purchasable on its own.

-We do this in order.
-The point isn't to do more, it's to get each decision right and move to the next.
-So buy the one module that answers your question now.
+We do this in order, so buy the one module that answers your question now.
 The next rung will still be there.

 |---|---|---|